Jane Greer (poet): Bathsheba on the Third Day (1986)

 In 1986, Greer's first poetry collection, Bathsheba on the Third Day, was released in a limited hardcover edition of three hundred copies hand-typeset and hand-printed by Harry Duncan at The Cummington Press.

 Return to publication

 After nearly three decades working as a civil servant for the State of North Dakota, teaching writing at Bismarck State College, and working in advertising and marketing, Greer returned in 2019 to writing poetry and being published in major journals, including National Review, Modern Age, First Things, St. Austin Review, The North American Anglican, and Angelus.
-She has been featured in several podcasts, and writes reviews for publications such as Literary Matters and Angelus.
+She has been featured in several podcasts, and wrote reviews for publications such as Literary Matters and Angelus.

 Love like a Conflagration (2020)

 Greer's second poetry collection, Love like a Conflagration, was published in May 2020 by Lambing Press (Pittsburgh, Pennsylvania).
 The collection of new poems also included a reissue of Bathsheba on the Third Day, and received strong advance endorsements from Samuel John Hazo, James Matthew Wilson, Anthony Esolen, Ryan Wilson, C. C. Pecknold, A. M. Juster, and Jennifer Reeser.